wizcamp/wizcamp-realms-demo/session-guides/SESSION-06.md

 Here are some key questions to ask your AI assistant to deepen your understanding of what you just built:

 - **Why is caching so important for web apps and user experience?**
-- **How does localStorage work and why does it only store strings?**
 - **What happens when I use JSON.stringify and JSON.parse with my question data?**
 - **Why do we need helper functions like getCacheKey and getCachedQuestions?**
-- **How does the cache-aside pattern work in my fetchQuestions function?**
 - **What would happen if I didn't have caching in my trivia game?**
 - **How can I use the browser DevTools to debug localStorage issues?**